brettz9/mw-replace-bot/README.md

 ## Lower-priority to-dos

 1. Ideally, update `mediawiki` to use ES6 `Promise` API and use here
-1. Browser support (including ESM)
+1. Client-side browser support (including ESM)
 1. Would ideally tie into SQL to actually do regex search rather than search and then find/replace